chsasank/chsasank.github.io/_posts/tech/2024-04-05-intermediate-representations-for-gpu.md

 The title of this section might be controversial, but I will explain why.
 The above design, unfortunately, doesn't work for GPUs.

-II'm not saying that such a model cannot be implemented for GPUs.
+I'm not saying that such a model cannot be implemented for GPUs.
 Instead, what I mean is that LLVM doesn't actually implement it for GPUs.
 This is because LLVM relies on [intrinsics](https://llvm.org/docs/LangRef.html#intrinsic-functions) that are specific to [each](https://llvm.org/docs/NVPTXUsage.html#nvptx-intrinsics) [architecture](https://llvm.org/docs/AMDGPUUsage.html#introduction).
 It has become the job of a frontend to use the right intrinsics and conventions for your target GPU.
-Besides, runtimes are also not abstracted and you need to use driver APIs to execute compiled GPU code.Therefore, generating vanilla LLVM IR doesn't provide a backend for all GPUs as seamlessly as it does for CPUs.
+Besides, runtimes are also not abstracted and you need to use device specific driver APIs to execute compiled GPU code.
+Therefore, generating vanilla LLVM IR doesn't provide a backend for all GPUs as seamlessly as it does for CPUs.

 <figure>
 <label for="mn-fig-1" class="margin-toggle">⊕</label><input type="checkbox" id="mn-fig-1" class="margin-toggle">
 <span class="marginnote">Summary why LLVM doesn't cut it for GPUs</span>
 <img src="assets/images/random/llvm-gpu-ir.png" alt="Summary why LLVM doesn't cut it for GPUs">
 </figure>

 To examine this, we'll write a simple vector-add program in SYCL and compile it with AdaptiveCPP, which is a compiler based on LLVM that works for all GPUs.
 I have shown how to set it up for different architectures in a [previous post](https://chsasank.com/sycl-portable-cuda-alternative.html).
 To recap, a single source code written in SYCL can compile to all GPUs if we use AdaptiveCPP.
 Here's a simple vector-add program written in SYCL.